 Key takeaways:

-Postpartum depression (PPD) affects 1 in 9 people after childbirth.
+Postpartum depression (PPD) affects 1 in 8 women after childbirth.

-Let your healthcare provider know if you start experiencing depression symptoms during or after pregnancy.
+Let your healthcare team know if you start experiencing depression symptoms during or after pregnancy.
 They can help you find treatment options.

 You’ve probably heard of the “baby blues” — feelings of sadness or mood changes that occur within a few days of giving birth.
-But for some people, there’s also a more serious and longer-lasting period of depression after childbirth.
-This is postpartum depression (PPD), and it affects 1 in every 9 people after childbirth.
+But, for some people, there’s also a more serious and longer-lasting period of depression after childbirth.
+This is postpartum depression (PPD), and it affects up to 20% of women after childbirth.
+PPD also affects men and adoptive parents.

-Many people experience mood changes after giving birth, but those feelings tend to go away after a few days.
+Many people experience mood changes after giving birth, but those feelings tend to go away within a week or two.
 PPD is when those feelings last longer and are sometimes more severe — interfering with your daily life and your ability to care for yourself and your new baby.

 Feeling irritable